WAYS TO SERVE AT

 Compassionate prayer warriors knit lovely prayer shawls while praying for future, yet-unknown recipients.
 Shawls are delivered to those with a need for comfort care.
 If you would like to join this team of knitters (the pattern is a simple knit/purl pattern), or know someone who could use this tangible evidence of comfort and prayer, contact the church office today.

-Families arrive at Family Promise in crisis.
-FPGD aims to form relationships with each family by providing a spectrum of supportive services as they obtain stability.
+aims to form relationships with each family by providing a spectrum of supportive services as they obtain stability.
 The programs offer different interventions, based off each family’s housing needs.
+First Christian Reformed hosts families through the program twice per year, for two weeks each time.

 WAYS TO SERVE IN